 Przewalski’s Horse History

 First records of wild horses with Przewalski’s conformation trace as back as 20,000 years ago.
-But there are still no strong proves linked to Przewalski’s Horse.
+But there are still no strong proofs linked to Przewalski’s Horse.
 Early sources mentioned Przewalski’s Horses in the Chalcolithic Botai culture.
 Thus, the horse breed occurred from 3000 BCE.

 Several expeditions took place in 1955 and 1962 to look for Przewalski’s Horse herds.
 A few representatives were found in the result.
 The horse was marked as extinct in the wild for more than 30 years.
-Military needs, hunting, zoo capture were the main reasons that affected the breed’s population decline.
+Military needs, hunting, and zoo capture were the main reasons that affected the breed’s population decline.

-Attempts to keep the captive breeding has failed until 1902.
-28 foals were importer to Europe at that time.
+Attempts to keep captive breeding failed until 1902.
+28 foals were imported to Europe at that time.
 The captives were spread among zoos and breeding centers in the United States and Europe.
 Most of the captive programs have failed but some of them were successful.
 By the 1930s, captive breeding has declined immensely.
 Another downturn was caused by World War II.
 When lots of equines were abandoned and slaughtered.

 During that time, only two captive herds survived.
 Those were zoo groups in Munich and Prague.
 Eventually, only 12 Przewalski’s horses had survived in the zoos by the 1950s.
 In the late 1960s, the horse breed started to revive to hold 130 individuals in 32 zoos.